‘Evil. Just because.’

 The film was screened at the 16th annual Tribeca Film Festival in April 2017, in New York.

 “Keating is after impact via imagery and sound, and both are as varied and off-kilter as the psyches on display, while he once again pays homage to past cinematic favorites.
-With cinematographer Mac Fisken, he adopts different lighting and color schemes from character to character, ranging from noirish shadow play to giallo-esque primary colors…” Michael Gingold, Rue Morgue magazine
+With cinematographer Mac Fisken, he adopts different lighting and color schemes from character to character, ranging from noirish shadow play to Giallo-esque primary colors…” Rue Morgue magazine

 - Jeff Daniel Phillips (The Ice Cream Truck; 31; Halloween II),

 - Ashley Bell (Carnage Park; The Day; The Last Exorcism and sequel),

 - Angela Trimbur (Trash Fire; The Final Girls)

 - James Landry Hébert (Ghost House; Carnage Park)

 - Matt Mercer (Beyond the Gates; The Mind’s Eye; Contracted and sequel)